floriangeigl/floriangeigl.github.io/data_privacy.md

 I use Google Analytics to help me understand how users interact with our website.
 Google may collect additional technical data as described in their [Privacy Policy](https://policies.google.com/privacy).

+I use Cloudflare as a content delivery network (CDN) and security provider to ensure the fast and secure delivery of my website.
+When you access my website, your request is routed through Cloudflare's servers, which may temporarily log your IP address and other technical information for security and performance purposes.
+Cloudflare acts as a data processor on my behalf and does not use this data for any other purpose.
+For more information, please see [Cloudflare's Privacy Policy](https://www.cloudflare.com/privacypolicy/).

+I use public content delivery networks (CDNs), such as jsDelivr or CDNJS, to load static resources like jQuery and Bootstrap.
+These CDNs may temporarily log technical information such as your IP address to serve content efficiently.
+This information is not used for tracking or analytics purposes.

 **2. How I Use Your Information**

 I collect and use this information to: